w3c-ccg/did-pkh/did-pkh-method-draft.md

 - Construct an empty DID Document metadata object, *docMeta*.
 - Return *resMeta*, *doc*, and *docMeta*.

 ### Update

 No updates possible. did:pkh DID Documents are, like [did:key] documents, intended for local-only usage.

 ### Delete

 No deletion possible. did:pkh DID Documents are, like [did:key] documents, intended for local-only usage.

 ## Security & Privacy Considerations (non-normative)

 There are a number of security and privacy considerations that implementers will want to take into consideration when implementing this specification.
 These are adapted from the analogous considerations proposed by the did:key authors.

 ### Key Rotation Not Supported

 The did:pkh method is a purely generative method, which means that updates are not supported.
-This can be an issue if a did:pkh is expected to be used over a long period of time.
-For example, if a did:pkh is ever compromised, it is not possible to rotate the compromised key.
-For this reason, using a did:pkh for interactions that last weeks to months is strongly discouraged.
+This can be an issue if a did:pkh is being used in a context where all supported dids are assumed to be capable of rotation.

 ### Deactivation Not Supported

 The did:pkh method is a purely generative method, which means that deactivations and "tombstoning" are not supported internally, and would require a separate system with its own availablity, privacy, and security concerns.
-This can be an issue if a did:pkh is expected to be used over a long period of time.
-For example, if a did:pkh is ever compromised, it is not possible to deactivate the DID to stop an attacker from using it.
-For this reason, using a did:pkh for interactions that last weeks to months is strongly discouraged.
+This can be an issue if a did:pkh is being used in a context where all supported dids are assumed to be capable of deactivation.

 ### Key Derivation Lacks Proof

-Some implementations might utlize a key derivation function when converting from an ed25519 public key to a Curve25519 ECDH key, used in the keyAgreement verification method.
+Some implementations might utlize a key derivation function, e.g., when converting from an ed25519 public key to a Curve25519 ECDH key, used in the keyAgreement verification method (in did-key, and perhaps in future CAIP-based pkh implementations).
 It is expected that this is a relatively safe operation, but implementers might consider that there exists no mathematical proof that confirms this assumption.

-### Long Term Usage is Discouraged

-Since there is no support for update and deactivate for the did:pkh method, it is not possible to recover from a security compromise.
-For this reason, using a did:pkh for interactions that last weeks to months is strongly discouraged.
-Instead, the recovery, rotation, and in most cases authentication properties of the system from which the PKH originates should be relied on directly.

 ## Ref Impl